Cineline India Achieves Debt-Free Status, Reports Q2 Loss Despite Revenue Growth

 *this image is generated using AI for illustrative purposes only.

-Cineline India Limited , a prominent player in the Indian entertainment industry, has released its financial results for the second quarter of fiscal year 2026, revealing a mixed performance with revenue growth but a shift to net loss.
+Cineline India Limited , a prominent player in the Indian entertainment industry, has reported a mixed financial performance for the second quarter, alongside achieving debt-free status through a significant asset sale.

 Financial Highlights